mjordan/riprap/resources/filesystemexample/README.md

 # "Filesystem" examples for Riprap plugin development.

-The plugins in this directory are samples intended for developers who want to write new plugins.
+The plugins `src/Command/PluginFetchResourceListFromGlob.php`, `src/Command/PluginFetchDigestFromShell.php`, `src/Command/PluginPersistToCsv.php`, and `src/Command/PluginPostCheckSayHello.php` are samples for developers who want to write new plugins.
 They illustrate how the three requrired types of plugins ("fetchresourcelist", "fetchdigest", and "persist" plugins) and the optional "postcheck" type of plugin function.

 ## Overview